CefView/QCefView/scripts/doxygen/docs/04-Interoperability.md

 # Interoperability
+[TOC]

 QCefView provides the capabilities of interoperability between native context and web context, thus the developer can call Javascript from C++ code easily, vice versa.
 This allows you to create hybrid applications that combine the power of web technologies with the capabilities of native C++ code.

 The approach of the interoperability was implemented by inserting a bridge object into the web context displayed in all the frames and browsers managed by QCefView.
 The bridge object provides methods for communicating with native code.
-For more details please refer to the API reference [WebAPIs](/docs/reference/WebAPIs)
+For more details please refer to the API reference [WebAPIs](docs/06-WebAPIs.md)

+> [!tip]
-> **The bridge object is mounted at window object, and the object name could be configured through the [`QCefConfig::setBridgeObjectName`](/docs/reference/QCefConfig#class_q_cef_config_1a03687393e227bc8747bdc9ffa7400d60).
-The default name is `CefViewClient`**
+> The bridge object is mounted at window object, and the object name could be configured through the `QCefConfig::setBridgeObjectName`.
+The default name is [CefViewClient](@ref CefViewClient).

 ## Call C++ from Javascript